 To prevent your pasta from sticking together after cooking, it’s best to rinse the pasta with cold water after draining it and then put it into a bowl and add a little olive oil to it.
 Mix the oil and pasta so the pasta pieces are slightly coated in oil.
 The other ingredients should really be prepared beforehand so that you can add them to the pasta immediately.

 Italians prefer pasta salad to be tepid or at room temperature rather than out of the fridge.
 However, you can make it in advance.
 I made this green pasta salad a few hours before serving and kept it in the fridge covered in plastic wrap.
 However, if you do that.
 Take it out of the fridge 30 minutes before so that it can be served more or less at room temperature.

 Cold pasta is such a great versatile dish.
 You can eat it as a one course meal, offer it as side dish at a barbeque or take it on picnics.
-I made this salad for my birthday barbeque last Sunday.
+I made this salad for lunch last Sunday.
 My family and guests loved it.
 I’m sure yours will too.